 The road near the cottages is rarely traveled and the flowers do not get trampled upon.
 The natural borders of the road formed by groups of white daisies and chamomiles are beautiful to look at.
 At about a foot of height sometimes these groups of white flowers are dotted by contrasting yellow dandelions.

 Did you know that these white flowers (chamomiles) can be boiled with tea for a great healthy drink?

 Roses are cultivated all over the world.
-The wild roses in general are red in color.
-However on the Kumaon hills, a variety of wild roses is found that is white in color.
+The wild roses, in general, are red in color.
+However, on the Kumaon hills, a variety of wild roses is found that are white in color.
 They are climbers and quite frequently cover up other woody trees.
 From distance, the white flowers can be easily mistaken for Jasmine.

-On the road sides, among the rocks, sometimes a patch of dense grass like flowers are found.
+On the roadsides, among the rocks, sometimes a patch of dense grass-like flowers are found.
 These range from pale pink to deep reds.
 These are one of the few plants that can grow well in these crevices.

 Take a walk down the road and you just might see it growing on the edge of the road.
 It’s beautiful to look at and adds a touch of pastel colors.
 We consider these as nature’s way of decorating a bouquet.

-There are hundreds of varieties of wild flowers that grow in the region.
+There are hundreds of varieties of wildflowers that grow in the region.
 Tiny flowers from white dutch clovers, dog flowers, mimosa are common.
-Sometimes you might spot orchids, irises and lilies too.
-Many a times, these flowers look very beautiful to use but we don’t know their names.
+Sometimes you might spot orchids, irises, and lilies too.
+Many a time, these flowers look very beautiful to use but we don’t know their names.

 Go for a long walk around the cottages, on the winding road.
 Try spotting the various wild flowers.
 If it is early spring, you might see the fruit trees also blossoming.
 Cultivated flowers in neat flowerbeds are attractive but these wild flowers somehow never fail to impress.